+TITLE X

-TITLE X: OF THE ECONOMIC AND SOCIAL COUNCIL
+OF THE ECONOMIC AND SOCIAL COUNCIL

-The Economic and Social Council gives its advice on the bills of law, of ordinance or of decree as well as on proposals of law which are submitted to it.
-The bills of program law of an economic and social character are submitted to it for advice.
-The President of the Republic can consult the Economic and Social Council on any problem of an economic and social character.
+The Economic and Social Council gives its opinion on the bills of law, of ordinance or of decree as well as on the proposals of law which are submitted to it.

+The bills of program law of economic and social character are submitted to it for [its] opinion.

+The President of the Republic may consult the Economic and Social Council on any problem of economic and social character.